I just moved to Truckee. How does the solid waste collection system work?

 Does my opinion matter or has the design of the corridor already been decided on?

 The community’s input is highly valued in designing for this project.
 The Town of Truckee is very excited to design and implement the Envision DPR project for the betterment of the community.
 To provide the best overall improvements for the community, it is paramount that Truckee residents have an opportunity to help shape the project’s design.
-We are encouraging all forms of communication between the public and the Town engineers by providing input mediums such as: community meetings at Town Hall, booths set up at Truckee Thursdays, outreach to businesses in the affected area, surveys and comments sections on www.EnvisionDPR.com, and conventional telephone and email contacts for engineering staff.
+We have encouraged all forms of communication between the public and the Town engineers by providing input mediums such as: community meetings at Town Hall, booths set up at Truckee Thursdays, outreach to businesses in the affected area, surveys and comments sections on https://www.townoftruckee.com/government/engineering-and-public-works/engineering/envision-dpr, and conventional telephone and email contacts for engineering staff.
+Contact engineering staff with questions or input.

 Kings Beach has experienced issues with their newly constructed roundabouts.
 How does the Town account for specific design and maintenance of the roundabouts in our community?